korjavin/tw2dynalist/README.md

 ```bash
 export LOG_LEVEL=DEBUG
 ```
 ### Common Issues

 1. **Authentication Errors**:
    - Make sure your Twitter API credentials are correct and have the necessary permissions.
-   - The app now uses OAuth 1.0a authentication with Twitter API v2, which requires user context authentication.
+   - The app now uses OAuth 2.0 authentication with Twitter API v2, which requires a Bearer Token.
-   - Ensure you're using valid OAuth tokens (API Key, API Secret, Access Token, Access Secret).
+   - Ensure you're using a valid Bearer Token for the `TWITTER_ACCESS_TOKEN` environment variable.
-   - If you're getting a 401 Unauthorized error, check that your tokens are valid and have not expired.
+   - If you're getting a 401 Unauthorized error, check that your Bearer Token is valid and has not expired.
+   - If you're getting a 403 Forbidden error with "Unsupported Authentication", make sure you're using a Bearer Token with the correct scopes.

 2. **Rate Limiting**: Twitter API has rate limits.
 If you're experiencing issues, try increasing the check interval.

 3. **No Bookmarks Found**: Ensure the Twitter username is correct and that the account has bookmarked tweets.

+4. **API Version Issues**: This app now uses Twitter API v2 endpoints.
+If you encounter any issues related to API endpoints, ensure your Twitter Developer account has access to the v2 API.
 4. **API Version Issues**: This app now uses Twitter API v2 endpoints.
 If you encounter any issues related to API endpoints, ensure your Twitter Developer account has access to the v2 API.

 ## License